iridl/iridl.github.io/docsrc/admin/installation.md

         ssh -T git@bitbucket.org

+  It should return:

-  It should return, "authenticated via ssh key"
+        authenticated via ssh key

+        You can use git to connect to Bitbucket.
+Shell access is disabled

 #### Configure your Data Library repository